VildeBruhn/vildebruhn.github.io/installation.md

 ## Other packages

-If not already installed, you can also install these packages that we will use during the workshop:
+If not already installed, you can also install this packages that we will use during the workshop:

 ```r
 install.packages("tidyverse")